Teachers: Mrs Karen Green (Mon- Thu) Mrs Anne Smilie (Friday)

 - Expressive Arts and Design: Exploring and using media and materials, Being Imaginative

 A close partnership with parents is important to us, to ensure the ‘whole child’ is understood and individual needs are met.
-For example: Learning Journeys are shared regularly with parents and parents are encouraged to add ‘stars’ to show achievements noticed at home.
-Termly stay and play sessions and weekly home school diaries are also very successful in supporting our links with parents.
+For example: Learning Journeys are shared regularly with parents at open classroom events and parents meetings.

 The Early Years policy can be found on our policies page.

 The children will have PE every Thursday.
 Please ensure your child has their PE kit in school every day and please also ensure that the PE kit is clearly named.
 If your child has long hair, it must be tied up.
 If your child wears earrings please supply a roll of micro porous tape so they can be covered.
 This is essential for health and safety reasons.